darenasc/unga79/README.md

 # UN General Assermbly 79 Speeches

 The app analyses the speech of each country at the #UNGA79 in 2024.
+It presents:
-It presents a summary of the speech, a list of risks identied in the the speech, what other coutries were mentioned and the sentiment in the sentences and a haiku based on the speech.
+- A summary of the speech
+- A list of risks identied in the the speech
+- Other coutries mentioned and the sentiment towards them
+- A haiku
+- An audio with Yoda's advice in Carl Sagan's voice

 The process is the following: